Hollywood North: Toronto

 One of the earliest Hollywood television series to shoot in Toronto was the 1957 production Hawkeye and the Last of the Mohicans.
 The city has been associated with the nickname 'Hollywood North' since the late 1970s, due to its role as a production centre for both domestic and international film projects.
 In 1979 Toronto mayor John Sewell announced that Canada had become the third largest movie production centre after Los Angeles and New York.

-In 2002 the year Toronto's Film and Television industry accounted for $1.16 billion towards the city's economy, former Toronto Mayor Mel Lastman proclaimed "Toronto is Hollywood North".
+In 2002 the year Toronto's Film and Television industry accounted for $1.16 billion towards the city's economy, and the city's mayor Mel Lastman proclaimed "Toronto is Hollywood North".
 In 2003 the Toronto Ontario Film Office was established in Los Angeles to promote the benefits of filming in the city of Toronto and the province of Ontario.
 With the TOFO Ontario is the only Canadian province to have an office in Hollywood.
 The province of Ontario had 230 film projects with $946 million in production spending in 2010.

 Ontario ranks as the second largest film and television production centre in Canada, and fourth overall in North America behind California, New York, and British Columbia.
 Although a decline in BC's domestic production and an increase of $300 million or 31% over the previous year, allowed Ontario to surpass British Columbia for the largest production centre in Canada in 2011, British Columbia has once again surpassed Ontario in recent years, as it had historically.
 The province recorded $1.26 billion in production activity in 2011, its largest year ever.
 By 2017, Toronto itself grew to $2 billion.

 Toronto ranks fourth as an exporter of television programming in North America and behind only Los Angeles, New York City, and Vancouver among North American cities in total industry production, $903.5 million were spent by production companies on 209 major production film and television projects in 2010 in Toronto.
 In 2011, the film industry contributed $1.13 billion from 244 on location film and television projects to Toronto the largest figure since the year 2002, this increase in revenue over the past years was attributed to a film tax credit offered by the provincial government in 2009.
 A 47% increase in Hollywood productions in 2011 over 2010 was mostly attributed to this tax credit among others.
 In 2012 on location film and television production increased again to $1.2 billion generated.